The Katalon Blog

 Type: API Testing Tool

-Postman is a powerful API (Application Programming Interface) development tool that simplifies the process of building, testing, and managing APIs.
-Originally introduced as a Chrome browser plugin, it has grown into a comprehensive on-premise solution compatible with Mac, Windows, and Linux platforms.
+Postman is a powerful API development tool that simplifies building, testing, and managing APIs.
+Originally a Chrome plugin, it has grown into a full standalone application available on Mac, Windows, and Linux.

 Key features: